-We have a number of programmes which help students from underrepresented groups to get a place on an undergraduate degree at Leeds.
-If you meet certain criteria, you might be able to study at Leeds with a lower grade offer.
+We have a number of programmes that help students from underrepresented groups to get a place on an undergraduate degree at Leeds.
+We welcome talented students who have the potential to succeed at university regardless of educational or personal background.

 Access to Leeds